 The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.

-By identifying and promoting effective patterns while mitigating anti-patterns, organizations can improve the quality, maintainability, and performance of their applications, ultimately driving better business outcomes.
+By identifying and promoting effective patterns while mitigating anti-patterns, organizations can improve their applications' quality, maintainability, and performance, ultimately driving better business outcomes.

 Get Started with Application Lifecycle Management